pietro-fantini/macro-mcp/README.md

 Macros: 45g protein, 50g carbs, 8g fat
 ```

+**Notes:**
-**Note:** The `meal_day` field allows logging meals retroactively.
+- The `meal_day` field allows logging meals retroactively.
 For example, you can record meals from previous days by specifying the date when they were actually consumed, even if you're entering them later.
+- With OAuth enabled, you don't need to specify `user_id` - it's automatically determined from your authenticated session.

 ### 3. query_meal_data